-In 2009, Wabash graduates took positions with Eli Lilly & Company, Teach for America, Banc of America Securities, Valspar, City Year, Orr Entrepreneurial Fellowship, and Batesville Casket Company, among many others.
-Last year, about 40 percent of the graduating class went directly into graduate, medical, or law school, with many of them pursuing PhD studies.
-Wabash men are studying at graduate schools like the University of Chicago Pritzker School of Medicine, Northwestern University, University of Southern California, University of Notre Dame, Indiana University, George Mason University, just to name a few.
+In 2010, Wabash grads took positions with Teach for America, Chase Bank, Valspar Leadership Development Program, Goldman Sachs, Edward Jones, AFLAC, Orr Entrepreneurial Fellowship, and Exact Target, among many others.
+Last year, about 40 percent of the graduating class went directly into graduate, medical, or law school, with many of them pursuing Ph.D. studies.
+Wabash men of the Class of 2010 are studying at graduate schools at the Duke University School of Medicine, Tufts University, University of Chicago, University of Notre Dame, Indiana University, King's College England, and Oxford University, to name only a few.